Marlins vs. Dodgers Predictions & Picks - August 19

 Marlins vs. Dodgers Predictions & Picks: Odds, Moneyline, Spread - August 19

-Saturday's game at Dodger Stadium has the Los Angeles Dodgers (74-47) taking on the Miami Marlins (64-59) at 3:00 PM (on August 19).
-Our computer prediction projects a 5-4 victory for the Dodgers, who is a small favorite based on our model.
+Saturday's game features the Los Angeles Dodgers (75-47) and the Miami Marlins (64-60) clashing at Dodger Stadium (on August 19) at 9:10 PM.
+This matchup, according to our computer prediction, will result in a 5-4 win for the Dodgers.

-The probable starters are Bobby Miller (7-2) for the Dodgers and Eury Perez (5-4) for the Marlins.
+The probable pitchers are Julio Urias (10-6) for the Dodgers and Braxton Garrett (7-3) for the Marlins.

 Marlins vs. Dodgers Game Info & Odds